aktienautobahn/simple-golang-backend/Readme.md

 - `make up` (just for up container)
 - `make down` (shutdown container)
 - `show_logs` (show logs from the container)

+For simple testing you just need `make build` and later, after testing `make down`

 Ensure the Container has started and the default network was created before testing the endpoints:
 ```[+] Running 2/2